hungdangdinhphu-svg/The-Research-of-Hung/README.md

 # The-Research-of-Hung
 Hưng's Research

-The primary languages ​​I use in this document are Vietnamese & English.
+The primary languages ​​I use in this repo are Vietnamese & English.

 # Author